AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 If you are running PHP 7.1 you will need to install the [PECL libsodium](https://pecl.php.net/package/libsodium) extension.
-If you are running PHP 7.2, the libsodium functions are now a standard part of PHP starting with 7.2, you do not need to do anything.
-Theoretically, I am still running 7.1.
+If you are running PHP 7.2, the libsodium functions are now a standard part of PHP.
+Starting with 7.2, you should not need to do anything.

 The Constructor